Innovative | Daring | Evangelistic | Adventist

 The deadline for application submission is October 25, 2019.
 We will consider the request when we receive your application in our hands.
 Late submissions will not be accepted, no exceptions.
 Feel free to apply next year if you miss the deadline.

-A one-page application, simple yet specific about the project: please click here to complete the application and video consent form (pdf fillable).
+A one-page application, simple yet specific about the project: please click here to complete the application (pdf fillable).

 The applicant must be registered and present at the Evangelism Conference (EC3) the entire time as the funds are earmarked for this event.
 No exceptions.